freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 Physical strength values are not VPX strength values.
 Start with a larger value than you would use in VPX Compatible mode and tune by watching ball speed and catch behavior in play mode.

+## Spatial Magnets

+Use **Magnet Type: Spatial** for mechanisms that physically carry the ball away from the playfield, such as a mouth, hand, or wand mounted on a moving mech.
+Spatial magnets use a spherical radius around the transform and treat the transform as the ball center hold point.

+When **Grab Ball** is enabled, a ball inside **Grab Radius** snaps to that 3-D hold point and is frozen while held.
+If **Is Kinematic** is enabled and the GameObject moves during gameplay, the held ball follows in x, y, and z.
+Turning the coil off or calling `ReleaseBall()` unfreezes the ball with the mech's current 3-D carrier velocity. `Eject(speed, angleDeg, verticalAngleDeg)` can add a directional throw; the first angle uses the same convention as kickers, and the optional vertical angle lifts or drops the shot.

+Spatial magnets are not a levitation model.
+Use the radius and strength to catch a nearby ball, then rely on grab-and-carry for the stable mechanical hold.

 ## Turntable Setup

 Add the **Turntable** component with *Add Component -> Pinball -> Mechs -> Turntable*.
 Place it at the disc center and set **Radius** to cover the area where the spinning disc should affect the ball.